VIES Uptime Monitor

 Why VIES goes down

 VIES is not a central database.
 It is a federated proxy maintained by the European Commission that forwards every validation request to the issuing member state's national tax authority and returns whatever that backend replies with.
-Each country runs its own infrastructure, with its own concurrency limits (often single-digit parallel requests), its own scheduled maintenance windows, and its own outage patterns.
-Italy and Greece have historically been the least available; Spain rate-limits aggressively under load; smaller members occasionally drop offline for hours at a time.
+Each country runs its own infrastructure, with its own concurrency limits, its own scheduled maintenance windows, and its own outage patterns.
+In our monitoring data below, you can see which member states are the least available, which rate-limit aggressively under load, and which occasionally drop offline for hours at a time.

 The standard VIES errors, including MS_UNAVAILABLE and MS_MAX_CONCURRENT_REQ, are returned without retry guidance.
 Callers are left to implement their own backoff, their own country-aware fallback, and their own audit trail when a validation cannot complete.
-For B2B billing flows that require a consultation number for reverse-charge invoicing under Council Directive 2018/1910, an upstream outage is more than an inconvenience.
+For B2B billing flows that must verify a customer's VAT ID for reverse-charge invoicing under Council Directive 2018/1910 (with the consultation number as optional evidence of the check), an upstream outage is more than an inconvenience.

 How Avatcado stays up when VIES doesn't